PoliticalGraveyard.com

 Wallace, Gene — of Fort Gibson, Muskogee County, Okla.
 Democrat.
 Delegate to Democratic National Convention from Oklahoma, 1996, 2000.
 Still living as of 2000.

 Wallace, George — of Macon, Bibb County, Ga.
 Republican.
-Alternate delegate to Republican National Convention from Georgia, 1888.
+Delegate to Republican National Convention from Georgia, 1876, 1888 (alternate).
 Burial location unknown.

 Wallace, George — of Freeport, Queens County (now Nassau County), Long Island, N.Y.
-Member of New York state assembly from Queens County 3rd District, 1898.
+Member of New York state assembly from Queens County 3rd District, 1898; Single Tax candidate for mayor of New York City, N.Y., 1917.
 Burial location unknown.

 Wallace, Mrs. George — of Jackson, Hinds County, Miss.
 Democrat.
 Delegate to Democratic National Convention from Mississippi, 1940.
 Female.
 Presumed deceased.
 Burial location unknown.